 I’ve been a Communities in Bloom judge since 2001.
 Meeting caring, concerned and active community residents all over this province has been the best part of my judging experiences.
 I am a Master Gardener and wrote for “Gardener for the Prairies” for ten years.

 Donna has been a CiB judge for over five years.
 Donna has been actively involved as chair of the Village Buena Vista parks and recreation committee for many years.
 As chair she was instrumental in establishing a joint Communities in Bloom committee with Buena Vista and Regina Beach.
 This CIB committee created great gate ways to their communities and ran workshops and tours summer and winter.
 Donna looks forward to sharing her experiences with the communities she evaluates.

-Her full bio and picture is coming soon.
+Her full bio will be available soon.

 Gwen has been a CiB judge for over five years.